Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 And so it's a much broader issue and so can't get into all the details, but basically I had some high-level conversations and there was a very prominent op-ed in the South China Morning Post and then he was released shortly thereafter.

 So he was actually in jail, I think it was four or five days.
 And then he was deported from Indonesia and all the charges were dropped.
-But it was very stressful time, but we were glad that it was resolved in that way.
+But it was a very stressful time, but we were glad that it was resolved in that way.

+[37:03] Jennifer: Yeah, that's awesome.
 And travel stories, I'm dying to hear some of Rhett Butler's travel stories.

 And I was traveling with someone who had set up a luxury tented camp a decade or 15 years before.
 And they'd abandoned the area, I don't remember why, but he'd be paying the local community to watch the camp and keep it going, even though no tourists have been there in 10 or 15 years.